I.

 No. 25, 10 May 1977

-The reactionary nature of the Acmeists, their hatred for the people, their extreme individualism, their flight from life into the field of ‘pure art’, was even more sharply expressed after the revolution.
+The reactionary nature of the Acmeists, their hatred of the people, their extreme individualism, their flight from life into the field of ‘pure art’, was even more sharply expressed after the Revolution.
 Anna Akhmatova, the well-known participant in this movement, propagated pessimism and gloom in her aristocratic salon poetry.
-N. Gumilyov, the leader of the Acmeists, inspired and took part in a counter-revolutionary plot in Petrograd, which aimed at overthrowing the Soviet government, and for this he paid the harsh penalty.
+N. Gumilyov, the leader of the Acmeists, inspired and took part in a counter-revolutionary plot in Petrograd, which aimed at overthrowing the Soviet government, and for this he paid a harsh penalty [7].

 The Resolution of the Central Committee of the All-Union Communist Party (Bolsheviks) of 14 August 1946 severely criticized the work of Akhmatova and Gumilyov and condemned it as “harmful to the education of our youth and not to be tolerated in Soviet literature”.